isomerpages/moe-sls/_teacher-user-guide/Collaborate/(B2) Create Teams (Enhanced).md

 variant: markdown
 ---
 <h1 id="-2-create-teams">(B2) Create Teams (Enhanced)</h1>
 <p>Teams can be created from the Assignment Settings subpage.
-This subpage can be accessed from the Assignment Summary (when assigning a new Lesson) or from an Assignment (by clicking <strong>Manage Assignment Settings</strong>).</p>
+This subpage can be accessed from the Assignment Summary (when assigning a new Module) or from an Assignment (by clicking <strong>Manage Assignment Settings</strong>).</p>
 <h2 id="apply-subgroups-as-teams">Apply Subgroups as Teams</h2>
 <hr>
 <ol>